 When enrolling in benefits, you will receive a message if an Evidence of Insurability form is required.
 Sun Life will send you the form and will contact you if additional information is needed to demonstrate your medical insurability.

 Individuals will be asked to complete a Sun Life Evidence of Insurability form under the following circumstances:

 - Not required for basic coverage (regardless of level)

-- Required for supplemental coverage of more than $500,000 (not combined with basic)
+- Required for optional coverage of more than $500,000 (not combined with basic)

-- Required for supplemental coverage of any amount if enrolling more than 30 days after initial eligibility
+- Required for optional coverage of any amount if enrolling more than 30 days after initial eligibility

 - Not necessary at any level if you enroll child(ren) within 30 days of initial eligibility or you continue coverage at the same level